 A standard calibrated SPRT is placed in the equalizing block with the sensors to be calibrated.
 The whole is allowed equilibrate.

-The level is checked and nitrogen added as necessary, and readings taken 10 minutes afterwards.
+The level of the cooling bath is checked and nitrogen added as necessary, and readings taken 10 minutes afterwards.

 The Isotech Simple Liquid Nitrogen Apparatus is safe to use, having no internal glass dewar flask to explode.

-A comprehensive handbook accompanies the apparatus, which includes an article by Henry E. Sostmann on the corrections required to convert the calibration to the ITS-90 value of the Argon Triple Point.
+A comprehensive handbook accompanies the liquid nitrogen bath apparatus, which includes an article by Henry E. Sostmann on the corrections required to convert the calibration to the ITS-90 value of the Argon Triple Point.

 The simple Liquid Nitrogen Apparatus, because there is air access, will slowly condense oxygen from the atmosphere, increasing the temperature of the Boiling Point.